vrnvu/go-sql/README.md

 - median, depends on our aggregation approach and what % of error is acceptable
     - T-digest algorithm
     - P^2 algorithm

+What we can notice this can be fully implemented and tested as a separete module and injected to our worker pool later.

 ------